 University Recreation partners with several academic departments and units to provide co-curricular experiences for graduate and undergraduate students.
 These experiences broaden the student’s world view to incorporate learning outside the classroom and support the CWU mission to hands-on learning and discovery.
 A few collaborations that occur annually or are of note include:

-Family and Consumer Science: University Recreation provides access to the Challenge Course for students and Ryan Hopkins assists Rob Perkins (Professor of Leadership and Family and Consumer Science) in the instruction of RT300 – Challenge Course Facilitation & FCSG 220/RT 302 – Leadership and Human Development.
+Family and Consumer Science: University Recreation provides access to the Challenge Course for students and OPR assists Rob Perkins (Professor of Leadership and Family and Consumer Science) in the instruction of RT300 – Challenge Course Facilitation & FCSG 220/RT 302 – Leadership and Human Development.

 Students in the RT381 Sports Management class facilitate a special event for University Recreation each fall.
 Students receive class credit for volunteering at University Recreation events throughout the quarter and their final class project is hosting one special event.